Ministry of the Attorney General

 Note: Commissioners cannot take their own affidavits or declarations.

 It is your obligation to satisfy yourself of the genuineness of the signature.
-The affidavit or declaration must therefore be signed in your presence and the deponent/declarant must provide proof of identity.
+The affidavit or declaration must therefore be signed before you and the deponent/declarant must provide proof of identity.

 The Ontario Evidence Act and the Canada Evidence Act both prescribe the following form for solemn declarations (italicized words added):